-- executives as a percent of total equity value issued to management associates was 6.5% for Mr. Marriott, 2.9% for Mr. Shaw, 1.9% for Mr. Sullivan, 5.5% for Mr. Sorenson and 1.5% for Mr. Ryan. - (2) All options, with the exception of the April 29, 2004 grant to Mr. Sorenson, vest over four years on the anniversary date of the grant at a rate of 25% per year and have a 10-year term.
-The April 29, 2004 grant to Mr. Sorenson vests over 5 annual installments of 10% after years 1 and 2, 20% after years 3, and 30% after years 4 and 5 and has a 10-year term.
+- (2) All options, with the exception of the April 29, 2004 grant to Mr. Sorenson, vest over four years on the anniversary date of the grant at a rate of 25% per year and have a 10-year term.
+The April 29, 2004 grant to Mr. Sorenson vests over 5 annual installments of 10% after years 1 and 2, 20% after year 3, and 30% after years 4 and 5 and has a 10-year term.
 Options held by executive officers may be transferred only as gifts for the benefit of specified family members. - (3) These values were established using the Black-Scholes stock option valuation model.
 Assumptions used to calculate the grant date present value of option shares granted for fiscal 2004 were in accordance with SFAS 123, as follows: - (a) Expected Volatility-The standard deviation of the continuously compounded rates of return calculated on the average daily stock price over a period of time immediately preceding the grant and equal in length to the expected life of the option.
 The February 2004 grant volatility was 31.35%; the April 2004 volatility was 30.92%. - (b) Risk-Free Interest Rate-The risk-free interest rate was 3.70%. - (c) Dividend Yield-The expected dividend was \$0.32 based on our historical dividend policy over the expected life of the option. - (d) Expected Life-The expected life of the option was 7.15 years, calculated based on the historical expected life of previous grants. - (e) Per Share Value-The per share value for the February 5, 2004 grants was \$17.18 and for the April 2004 grant was \$17.84.